 When asked about what factors guided them to pursue entrepreneurship, being inspired by those closest to them and their upbringing was the common theme.
 Solanda’s family moved a lot during her childhood and both Joseph and Solanda witnessed firsthand the entrepreneurial spirit that their parents embodied.
 While every project or venture did not come to fruition as hoped, Solanda commented on how both her and Joseph’s parents exhibited a constant, spirited drive to continue learning and trying new things-which is now incorporated into their daily lives and all things GoBe.

 Perhaps the most heartwarming start to an interview is seeing firsthand how much Joseph and Solanda inspire one another when it comes to being spouses, parents, and business partners.
-Solanda admitted that she didn’t see herself as an entrepreneur, but seeing Joseph’s dedication and grit in pursuing a product with traction and recognizing the key role she played in the development of that idea opened up the possibility for her to become an entrepreneur herself.
+Solanda admitted to being more of an experiential learner, but seeing Joseph’s dedication and true grit in pursuing the right product gave her the confidence to believe that she too could succeed as a business owner.
 For Joseph, he accredits the entrepreneurial success they have achieved solely to his partner for life and for the unwavering support she gave him to pursue his dreams.

 Taking a creative spin on the “chicken or the egg?” question, when they were asked whether the product idea or the business came first, it was a pleasant surprise to discover that Joseph and Solanda decided to first pursue a business venture.
 Joseph had initially set out to build the business and eventually, Solanda became more involved due to her compassion for feeding kids and creating products that could help families thrive.
 It may be an even bigger surprise to know that the first product idea they had was not even a snack container: it was actually a sippy cup!
 When they first started their business, Joseph went through 11 ideas and prototypes for various products and services for kids before the Snack Spinner was even discussed.

 Joseph openly shared that the design of GoBe’s flagship product, the Original Snack Spinner, was far from perfect when the product idea was first brought to the table.
 In fact, it took five iteration cycles and lots of feedback before they finally felt that they had reached the perfect product.
-Looking back on the Snack Spinner’s product development, Joseph humbly admits that he didn't create such great designs from the start himself.
-The feedback from parents like you helped him develop new prototypes, which eventually lead to the final design you now have in your hands.
+Looking back on the Snack Spinner’s product development, Joseph humbly admits that while it would have been nice to have the perfect design from the start, he would not have it any other way since the feedback they received during the iteration process made an invaluable impact on the final design.

 While the Snack Spinner took the industry by storm with its ingenious design-the values that both the Snack Spinner and the GoBe brand represents solidified its staying power.
 With Joseph manning the design helm, Solanda explained that at the core of GoBe Kids lies a genuine want to help families thrive and be their best selves-on all fronts.

-Enriching the lives with others does not mean that there’s no fun to be had—in fact, the word most commonly used to describe GoBe is indeed “fun”.
-GoBe’s design philosophy revolves around making the smallest detail from the satisfying click of the Snack Spinner button, to the Lunchbox handle, to even the sound that the sliding compartment of the Large Snack Spinner makes when it’s opened and closed.
+Enriching the lives with others does not mean that there’s no fun to be had-in fact, the word most commonly used to describe GoBe is indeed “fun”.
+GoBe’s design philosophy revolves around making the smallest detail engaging and exciting for kiddos-from the Lunchbox’s handle, to even the sound that the sliding compartment of the Large Snack Spinner makes when it’s opened and closed.
 With all of the fun product features accounted for, another element GoBe and its founders take special pride in is the level of care they take in securing both the best and most sustainable materials.

 When it comes to designing fun products that kids will love, Joseph and Solanda luckily already have a focus group comprised of four adorable little girls right in their own home!